ss0832/MultiOptPy/README.md

 Note on Contributions: While bug reports and pull requests are welcome, please note that this is a personal project maintained in my spare time.
 Responses to issues and PRs may be delayed or not guaranteed.
 I appreciate your patience and understanding.

-Multifunctional geometry optimisation tools for quantum chemical calculations
+Multifunctional geometry optimization tools for quantum chemical calculations

 This program implements many geometry optimization methods in Python for learning purposes.

 This program can also automatically calculate the transition-state structure from a single equilibrium geometry.

-Notice: This program has NOT been experimentally validated in laboratory settings.
+**Notice:** This program has NOT been experimentally validated in laboratory settings.
 I release this code to enable community contributions and collaborative development.
 Use at your own discretion and validate results independently.

 (Caution: Using Japanese to explain) Instructions on how to use:
 - https://ss0832.github.io/